 Moreover, drunk on his success in realizing this ambition, Oppenheimer “never once said that he regrets Hiroshima.”

 Robbs and Strauss are similar in that both question Oppenheimer’s lack of moral qualms about the atomic bombing of Japan, never evincing concern for the innocent lives lost, many of whom were children.
-Given that the pair are depicted as unlikeable, the audience might take their shared point as a trivial quibble that hardly touches the mythic figure of their Prometheus and might instead empathize with Oppenheimer’s plight.
+Given that the pair are depicted as unlikeable, the audience is liable to take the shared point of these two men as a trivial quibble that hardly touches the mythic figure of their Prometheus and might instead empathize with Oppenheimer’s plight.

 However, the questions that Robbs and Strauss ask are at the same time the urgent questions of the atomic bomb survivors.
 It is as though the director himself has travelled back in time to interrogate the historical Oppenheimer who was the basis for his cinematic creation.